 Sitting at the top of the AIA Tower in the middle of the bustling city, Sky 21 Bar and Restaurant is a melting pot of great music, creative cocktails, fabulous food and panoramic views of Macau.
 It has undoubtedly one of the best views of the city.
 Whether you opt for their business lunches, bespoke dining or post-work drinks, this is the place to be.
 The two-floor venue offers all-day dining on the first level, featuring regional Asian specialties, and a more casual menu on the rooftop.
 The vibe is relaxed and fun complemented by live music on selected nights.

 If you’re trying to unwind after a long day, take things up a notch at the stunning Lai Heen.
 Tucked away on the 51st floor of The Ritz-Carlton, Macau, Lai Heen is the highest Chinese restaurant in Macau, with spectacular views of Cotai and the city.
-The restaurant truly exemplifies the finest level of craftsmanship and highest service levels in luxury Cantonese dining.
+The restaurant truly exemplifies the finest level of craftsmanship and the highest service levels in luxury Cantonese dining.
 Lai Heen is a recommended restaurant by the Michelin Guide Hong Kong and Macau.

 La Chine is one of Macau’s dining hotspots that offers both a feast for both eyes and the taste buds.
 Located on the 6th floor of The Parisian Macao’s Eiffel Tower, the restaurants spoils diners with a majestic view of Cotai Strip.
 The elegant interiors will take your idea of fine dining to a whole new level.
 Experience signature French-influenced Chinese dishes in the chic ambiance and grandeur of La Chine.

 One of the newest additions to the thriving restaurant scene in Macau is Grill 58, a must-try in the heart of the city.
 Situated at the MGM Cotai and enclosed within an atrium called The Spectacle.
 What exactly is the Spectacle?
-It’s the world’s largest area made up with permanent indoor LED screens, which showcases an exclusive array of digital art collected from around the globe.
+It’s the world’s largest area made up of permanent indoor LED screens, which showcases an exclusive array of digital art collected from around the globe.
 The view is overwhelmingly beautiful for an indoor restaurant – Grill 58 sets the right mood for a family meal or laid-back dining with friends and colleagues.
 Grill 58 takes pride in the quality selection of meat and seafood and offers various preparation choices from simple grill over wood or professional teppanyaki.